Variational Adaptive Gaussian Decomposition: Scalable Quadrature-Free Time-Sliced Thawed Gaussian Dynamics

 For the multidimensional Morse calculations, the initial wavefunction is taken as

 with zero initial momentum.
 We start by demonstrating the deterioration of the quality of the standard TGA simulation for different dimensionality of the system in Fig.~\ref{fig:multi-morse-TGA}.
 A time-step of $\Delta t = \SI{0.053}{\fs}$ was used for all the calculations.
-Because the dimensions are independent and the displacement of the initial wave packet along each dimension decreases with $d$, the degradation of quality of TGA is less pronounced for larger $d$.
+Because the dimensions are independent and the displacement of the initial wave packet along each dimension decreases with $d$, the errors in the single GWP TGA is less pronounced for larger $d$.

 Next, we perform the VAGD procedure every 25 steps.
 At each decomposition boundary, the VAGD-reconstructed state is required to satisfy $F_\text{thresh} = 0.9995$ with the propagated and the $W_\text{min}$ for individual Gaussian wave packets was set to 5.0 along each dimension.
 The results shown in Fig.~\ref{fig:multi-morse-overlaps} demonstrate the recovery of full quantum mechanical results.
 In all these cases, the number of trajectories saturated to the maximum limit allowed, $K$.
 However, there are a couple of things to be noted.
-First, the number of trajectories do not immediately converge to $K$.
+First, the number of trajectories does not immediately converge to $K$.
 Depending upon the exact system setup, it can use less trajectories as well.
 This is the adaptive nature of the algorithm.
 The threshold $K$ that is required is also a function of the duration of simulation.
 The longer a wave packet propagates in an anharmonic potential, the more non-Gaussian character it develops, and the higher is the number of trajectories that are required.

 Finally, in Fig.~\ref{fig:scale_graph}, we summarize the number of trajectories required to obtain the converged results at a final time of $t_\text{final}=\SI{212}{\fs}$.
 It is important, however, to interpret Fig.~\ref{fig:scale_graph} only as an empirical summary of the present numerical experiments.
 Therefore, we do not make any broader claim regarding a universal scaling law from these data alone.
 Nevertheless, the trend provides a useful indication of how the complexity of the adaptive Gaussian representation grows for these multidimensional Morse calculations.